Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: The Geometry of Symplectic Varieties with Elliptic -Action

 \subsection{Proof of Theorem \ref{thm:maincoiso}(2): From Global to Local}

 We fix $C$ to be one of the coisotropic strata (one of the $C_i$) in $\resol$ and let $Y = C^{\Cs}$.
-We may assume without loss of generality that $C$ is closed in $\resol$.
+Note that if $C = C_i$ then Lemma \ref{lem:partial order} shows that $C_{\geq i} = \bigcup_{j \geq i} C_j$ is open in $\resol$ and $C_i$ is closed in $C_{\geq i}$.
+Since an open union of coisotropic cells in $\resol$ inherits the structure of an elliptic symplectic variety, we may thus assume without loss of generality that $C$ is closed in $\resol$.
 We first describe a canonical global construction of a morphism $\pi\colon C \to S$.
 To show that this construction yields a coisotropic reduction is a local computation, which we carry out in the next section, giving a local normal form for the symplectic form on a formal neighborhood of $C$.

 The global construction can be described as follows: Let $\rho : C \rightarrow Y$ be the projection map and $\mc{I}$ denote the sheaf of ideals in $\mc{O}_{\resol}$ defining $C$.
 The quotient $\mc{I} / \mc{I}^2$ is a locally free $\mc{O}_C$-module.
 By Lemma \ref{lem:reducedI} below, $\mc{I}$ is involutive.
 Therefore the Lie algebroid $\mc{L} := \rho_{\bullet} (\mc{I} / \mc{I}^2)$ acts on $\rho_{\bullet} \mc{O}_C$ via Hamiltonian vector fields and we can consider the sheaf $\mf{H} := H^0(\mc{L}, \rho_\bullet \mc{O}_C)$ of sections of $\rho_{\bullet} \mc{O}_C$ that are invariant under these Hamiltonian vector fields.
-The fact that the Poisson bracket has weight $- \ell$ and $\mc{O}_Y$ is concentrated in degree zero implies that $\mc{L}$ is actually an $\mc{O}_Y$-Lie algebra and $\mf{H}$ a sheaf of $\mc{O}_Y$-algebras.
+The fact that the Poisson bracket has weight $- l$ and $\mc{O}_Y$ is concentrated in degree zero implies that $\mc{L}$ is actually an $\mc{O}_Y$-Lie algebra and $\mf{H}$ a sheaf of $\mc{O}_Y$-algebras.

 The embedding of $\mf{H}$ into $\rho_{\bullet} \mc{O}_C $ defines a dominant map $\pi : C \rightarrow S := \spec_Y \mf{H}$ of schemes over $Y$.
 The final claim of Theorem \ref{thm:maincoiso} is that the map $\pi$ is a coisotropic reduction and, in particular, $S$ is a symplectic manifold.
 Since both $C$ and $S$ are affine over $Y$ and the statement of the claim is local on $S$, it suffices to assume that we are in the local situation of section \ref{sec:localalg} below.
 Then the claim is a consequence of Theorem \ref{thm:canonicalform}; see the end of section \ref{sec:localalg}.